SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 ## Summary

 While developing a project, make sure to split the development by Bounded Contexts.
-Pick up a context and split it further on scenarios.
+Pick up a context and split it into scenarios.
 Make sure each of the development steps results in a separate Pull Request with dedicated artifacts in the source code repository.
-Tend to have smaller, fine-graded Pull Requests over cluttered and complicated ones.
+Opt for smaller, fine-graded Pull Requests instead of cluttered and complicated ones.

 [introduction]: {{ site.baseurl }}/docs/introduction "Check the Introduction"
 [project-structure]: {{ site.baseurl }}/docs/introduction/project-structure.html#example "Check out the Example Project structure"